luizalabs/juggernaut/README.md

 These are some of patterns definitions to help us to keep a default configuration and front-end arquitecture.

-- NPM or Yarn?
-Your call.
+- NPM or Yarn? `npm` has a known issue with hoisted packages ([here](https://npm.community/t/packages-with-peerdependencies-are-incorrectly-hoisted/4794)), that is the reason we use `yarn`.
 - UI Kit library?
 Jump into [MaterialUI](https://material-ui.com)
 - Linter: If You don't use [Gandalf Lint](https://github.com/SoftboxLab/gandalf-lint), you shall not pass.
 - Do you want a component pattern?
 [Get here](src/containers/Home/index.jsx)